 For many who experience divorce later in life it is a hideous journey.
-Even for those who are the ones initiating it, the sense of guilt and loss can be overwhelming.
+Even for those who initiate it, the sense of guilt and loss can be overwhelming.
 Divorce not only changes your daily life, it changes how you approach what remains of it.
 You're never the same as before.

 Counselors often advise a change of scenery after a divorce.
 It can be as simple as changing a room or as complicated as moving.
 Many women relocate after a divorce.
 I don’t have the statistics, but I am willing to bet women do it more often than men.

-My relocation after my divorce was not to Mexico at first but rather to Colorado.
-Colorado seemed to attract the type of women I wanted to hang out with post-divorce; independent, fearless women who pitched their own tents and took orienteering courses (As one twenty-five year old mournfully put it to me on a Breckenridge ski lift one morning, “They don’t need us at all.)”
+My relocation after divorce was not to Mexico but rather to Colorado.
+Colorado seemed to attract the type of women I wanted to hang out with post-divorce; independent, fearless women who pitched their own tents and took orienteering courses (as one twenty-five year old mournfully put it to me on a Breckenridge ski lift one morning, “they don’t need us at all.)”

 Life after divorce shifts your focus to friends.
 The quality of your friendships becomes more crucial than ever.
 You need more of them, more people in general in your life to take up the space than had been taken by one person.

 Even ten new friends can't take the place of living with someone and having companionship every day.
 You need to learn how to make the unavoidable extra time alone work for you.
 Living abroad is a great framework for learning to be quiet in a room.
 Most expats report that living in another country has put them more at peace with themselves and being alone.

 I had spent five years after my divorce building a new social network in Denver before deciding to move to Mexico part-time.
 The big question was how was I going maintain those new-ish friendships at home while I was in Mexico?
 How was I going to keep having people to come home to?
 Would they feel abandoned each time I left for Mexico?
 I had worked very hard to start over in Colorado.
 Would I be throwing that all away?